dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## "redirect"

-A Redirect Interaction is characterized by the Client redirecting the User's browser to the GS, the GS interacting with the User, and then GS redirecting the User's browser back to the Client.
-The GS correlates the Grant Request with the unique redirect_uri, and the Client correlates the Grant Request with the unique completion_uri.
+A Redirect Interaction is characterized by the GC redirecting the User's browser to the GS, the GS interacting with the User, and then GS redirecting the User's browser back to the GC.
+The GS correlates the Grant Request with the unique redirect_uri, and the GC correlates the Grant Request with the unique completion_uri.

 **The request "interaction" object contains:**

-+ **completion_uri**  a unique URI at the Client that the GS will return the User to.
++ **completion_uri**  a unique URI at the GC that the GS will return the User to.
 The URI MUST not contain the "nonce" from the Grant Request, and MUST not be guessable.
 This attribute is REQUIRED.

 **The response "interaction" object contains:**

-+ **redirect_uri** a unique URI at the GS that the Client will redirect the User to.
++ **redirect_uri** a unique URI at the GS that the GC will redirect the User to.
 The URI MUST not contain the "nonce" from the Grant Request, and MUST not be guessable.
 This attribute is REQUIRED.

-+ **verification** a boolean value indicating the GS requires the Client to make a Verify Grant request.({{VerifyGrant}})
++ **verification** a boolean value indicating the GS requires the GC to make a Verify Grant request.({{VerifyGrant}})

 ### "redirect" verification {#RedirectVerification}

 If the GS indicates that Grant Verification is required, the GS MUST add a 'verification' query parameter with a value of a unique verification code to the completion_uri.

-On receiving the verification code in the redirect from the GS, the Client makes a Verify Grant request ({{VerifyGrant}}) with the verification code.
+On receiving the verification code in the redirect from the GS, the GC makes a Verify Grant request ({{VerifyGrant}}) with the verification code.

 ## "indirect"

-An Indirect Interaction is characterized by the Client causing the User's browser to load the indirect_uri at GS, the GS interacting with the User, and then the GS MAY optionally redirect the User's Browser to a information_uri.
-There is no mechanism for the GS to redirect the User's browser back to the Client.
+An Indirect Interaction is characterized by the GC causing the User's browser to load the indirect_uri at GS, the GS interacting with the User, and then the GS MAY optionally redirect the User's Browser to a information_uri.
+There is no mechanism for the GS to redirect the User's browser back to the GC.

- Examples of how the Client may initiate the interaction are encoding the indirect_uri as a code scannable by the User's mobile device, or launching a system browser from a command line interface (CLI) application.
+ Examples of how the GC may initiate the interaction are encoding the indirect_uri as a code scannable by the User's mobile device, or launching a system browser from a command line interface (CLI) application.

 The "indirect" mode is susceptible to session fixation attacks.
 See TBD in the Security Considerations for details.